l3p-cv/lost/docs/sphinx/source/designers.rst

 A script can access all the elements it is connected to.
 Each script has an input and an output object.
-Since the input of our *request_annos.py* script is connected to a the *Datasource* element of type *rawFile* we access it by iterating over all *raw_file* objects that are connected to the input and read out the *path* where a folder with images is provided:
+Since the input of our *request_annos.py* script is connected to a *Datasource* element, we access it by iterating over all *Datasource* objects that are connected to the input and read out the *path* where a folder with images is provided:

  .. literalinclude:: ../../../backend/lost/pyapi/examples/pipes/sia/request_annos.py